w-k-s/photo-to-text-service/README.md

 - [x] Message Queues
 - [x] Setup and connect to production database
 - [x] Setup and integrate production email
-- [ ] after verification, return no content or return javascript that closes the window.
+- [x] after verification, return no content or return javascript that closes the window.
-- [ ] Setting up ec2 instance with rabbitmq.
+- [x] Setting up ec2 instance with rabbitmq.
-- [ ] hosting project with ec2 instance.
+- [x] hosting project with ec2 instance.
+- [x] wait for it for rabbitmq
+- [x] document rest api and render on home page
 - [ ] domain name?
 - [ ] Move email service out of sandbox by sending request, submitting limits